■ 2. SLR bodies - Introduction

 Electronic bodies and some period Hexanon lenses

 Konica SLRs, the Autoreflex mechanical models in particular, stood out for their modular and remarkably sturdy construction, their intuitive and uncomplicated design, their automatic exposure system, their highly accurate metering system, and their precise and reliable shutters.
-The following section describes the principal Konica SLR models and their variations.
+The following section describes all the Konica SLR models.
 The presentation of the main features of different models, as well as the most important differences between them is accompanied by a few images showing their most important external characteristics.
-The section ends with a comparative table showing the specifications of Konica's 12 main SLR bodies.
-See Section 6 for more detailed information about various technical aspects of the Konica AR system.
+The section ends with a comparative table showing the specifications of Konica's 17 SLRs.

 ● KONICA ●